Last Updated: June 27, 2021

 That’s not all, however.
 What do you reckon, how many Netflix subscribers were there in the US in 2019 and 2020?

-And once they subscribe, they get their money worth.
-It’s predicted that the average daily Netflix-viewing time will jump to 115 minutes, from 100 minutes in 2019.
-If you have a teen who seems to be enjoying Netflix a bit too much, parental control software can help you limit their screen time.
+And once they subscribe, they get their money’s worth.
+It’s predicted that the average daily Netflix-viewing time will jump to 115 minutes, from 100 minutes in 2019, as more children are willing to watch streaming services instead of TV.
+So if you have a teen who seems to be enjoying Netflix a bit too much, the parental control software can help you limit their screen time.

 These Netflix statistics suggest that the majority of Netflix users come from the United States, but people all around the world are starting to recognize the charms of Netflix.